CelesteiAI/nasa-hackathon-2025/README.md

 # 🌠 Reflection

 Leading this project as a first-year Computer Science student was an incredible experience.
-Together, we built a fully functional exoplanet detection web app, hosted live with a custom domain.
+Together, we built a **fully functional web app with live deployment**.

-This project taught me about:
+**Key learnings:**
+- **Leadership:** managing tasks and guiding the team under time pressure
+- **Machine Learning:** designing and implementing algorithms for real-world data
+- **Collaboration:** working across specialized roles (backend, frontend, Git)
+- **Execution & Usability:** balancing technical depth with user experience

-Project leadership and task allocation under time pressure Designing and implementing machine learning algorithms for real-world data Collaborating across specialized roles, from backend and Git management to frontend visualization Balancing technical execution with presentation and usability CelestAI.vip demonstrates the power of collaboration, technical skill, and leadership, while making exoplanet science accessible to everyone.
+CelestAI.vip demonstrates the power of **collaboration, technical skill, and leadership**, while making exoplanet science accessible to everyone.

 ---